 The National Development Plan of the Mexican Government includes improving the quality of education so that students increase their level of educational achievement and English proficiency with the purpose of acquiring better welfare and making a greater contribution to the national development.
 Stimulating English learning is formed by the need of developing individuals who will participate in the labour market in a productive and competitive way, with the necessary competences for the constantly changing globalized world.

 Many Mexican universities do not have an institutional English program, which pushes the students to look for other options.
 They must attain a certain level of English before they can undertake study abroad programs.
 At a national policy level, the National Council for Science and Technology (CONACyT) funds short-term stays for Mexican researchers and students at institutions overseas, as well as scholarships for master’s degrees, PhDs and post-doctoral positions abroad.

 7) Labour market expectations

 Prestigious professions that are requiring a high level of English knowledge in the country are Management, Physical and Social Science, Law, Healthcare support, Computer and Mathematical Sciences, Business and Finance operations, Arts Design Entertainment Sports and Media and Architecture and Engineering.
-So for students who would like to enter and develop professionally in these fields, it is obligatory to obtain a gain a strong common of English.
+So for students who would like to develop professionally in these fields, it is obligatory to obtain and gain a strong command of English.